-Lawyer Charles Harris read an announcement to some 200 shareholders gathered at the Orlando-based company’s headquarters.
+Lawyer Charles Harris read an announcement to about 200 shareholders gathered at the Orlando-based company’s headquarters.
 It said 64 percent of the shareholder proxies received had instructions to vote in favor of the share authorization proposal.
 A simple majority of the company’s 39.4 million shares outstanding would have been needed for approval.

-″We should have had a chance to get some information,″ said another, Murray Gilbert, who added that he was opposed to selling the company to Maxwell.
+″We should have had a chance to get some information,″ said Murray Gilbert, who added that he was opposed to selling the company to Maxwell.

-Maxwell’s British Printing & Communication Corp. offered $44 a share for the HBJ stock on Monday.
+Maxwell’s British Printing & Communication Corp. offered $44 a share for the HBJ stock Monday.
 Jovanovich has called the offer ″preposterous.″

 Maxwell said the offer was contingent upon no new shares being issued.